Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

-These two special cases of the stochastic model are accompanied by parsimonious interpretations of the interaction.
-This pair of durations represents the service settings in which one of the two sides always responds infinitesimally fast, leaving the duration entirely dependent on the pace of the other side.
+\editTwo{These two special cases represent the service settings in which one side always responds infinitesimally fast, leaving the duration entirely dependent on the pace of the other side}.
 In this sense, let us refer to $\bar \tau^\mathsf{1}$ as the service duration under \emph{$\mathsf{1}$-paced asynchrony} (meaning Side $\mathsf{2}$ is effectively instantaneous), and likewise let $\bar \tau^\mathsf{2}$ be the service duration under \emph{$\mathsf{2}$-paced asynchrony} (meaning Side $\mathsf{1}$ is effectively instantaneous).

 \begin{theorem} As $\eta \to \infty$, $\tau \to \bar \tau^\mathsf{1}$ almost surely.
 As $\eta \to 0$, $\eta\tau \to \bar \tau^\mathsf{2}$ almost surely. \end{theorem}